maiskt/hackathon.github.io/docs/10-Loans.md

 ## LOAN_FORMAL

-This variable counts respondents who have borrowed from a formal bank or other institution.
+This variable counts respondents who have borrowed from a formal bank or other formal institution.

 Levels: